neil-morrison44/MiSTer_tty2pico/arduino/README.md

 | 160x128 | TFT | [1.8inch LCD Module](https://www.waveshare.com/wiki/1.8inch_LCD_Module) | ST7735 |
 | 128x128 | OLED | [1.5inch RGB OLED Module](https://www.waveshare.com/wiki/1.5inch_RGB_OLED_Module) | SSD1351 |

 All testing has been done against Waveshare branded displays, aside from the RoundyPi.
-These are common display modules and you can find the same display modules from other brands.
+These are common display modules and you can be found from other manufacturers quite easily.

 ## Command List